azzamsa/learn/src/grass/README.md

 # Grass

-A collection of daily scripts implemented in various languages.

-## Why?

-I want to taste another language than Python (my daily driver).
-By implementing them to my small-scoped real-world problem.
-I can compare their user-experience, libraries availability, and maturity, easy-to-find documentation, and answers.

-## Scripts

-Read complete experience in each project.
+An assortment of comparisons, whether it's related to programming languages or libraries.

-### 1) [howold](howold) - tell how old are you.
+## 1) [howold](howold) - tell how old are you.

 - Python (main)
 - Go